 And now you might be wondering how to pause Cloudflare on your site.
 This feature is hidden under the advanced tab on the overview tab of your Cloudflare dash.

-If you are going to pause Cloudflare, you will still get your HTTPS certificate and the Cloudflare origin server fully managed via their NS servers.
+You will still get your HTTPS certificate and the Cloudflare origin server fully managed via the Cloudflare nameservers.

 But you will not have all the other Cloudflare features like, gzip compression, brotli, auto minify, Cloudflare rules!
 The traffic will go from your server to your website without using any CDN feature.

-What I would do is to pause Cloudflare and run GTmetrix a few times.
+What I would do is to pause it and run GTmetrix a few times.
 Often the GTmetrix results are different especially on a shared hosting.

 I am pretty sure that you will eliminate the minimize redirects error, but I am not sure that your site will actually go faster.